 This was also my second show post-cholecystectomy.
 As I mentioned in my prior blog entry, I was experiencing some heavy fatigue on a daily basis and needed to prep my body differently on show day than usual.
 Upping my Vitamin D intake helped a bit, but I was still dealing with this exhaustion everyday.

-I did something similar on this day, as well.
-I packed a sizeable lunch to take with me to the show to make sure my body was still full of nutrients throughout the night.
+I did something similar on this day, as well and I packed a sizeable lunch to take with me to the show to make sure my body was still full of nutrients throughout the night.
 I also brought a bottle of orange juice and cherry limeade ice water to keep my fluids up.
 On the drive to the show, I stopped at Rite Aid and bought two Lenny & Larry’s Complete Cookies to further supplement my dietary needs.

 Overall, it seemed to work for me.
 The peanut butter Complete Cookie I think irritated my missing gallbladder area but the snicker doodle one felt fine.
 I felt relatively well for the most part and unlike the Rochester show, I did not feel increasingly lethargic as the night went on.
 It looks like I figured out a successful dietary formula, at least for show days.

 When I arrived, I greeted everyone backstage and am very grateful for everyone that checked up on how I was doing from the last show.
 We did not need to do a whole on social media during the first few hours before the event started since it was already sold out.
 Even the line to get inside started super early.
 When my wife pulled up to drop me off around 3:30 p.m.
 There were people already lining up (doors were at 5:00 p.m.).
-However, I did need to help with some of the
+However, I did need to help with some of the lighting before the show began.

 The first match I reffed was between Atticus Cogar and Gavin Glass.
 This bout was recorded exclusively for our streaming partners such as Powerslam.TV.
 This was my third show in a row that I reffed one of Glass’s matches, so I can officially say I am on a “Glass Streak”.
 Unfortunately for Glass, this one, just like the other two, resulted in a loss.
 But regardless, this was a fun, fast-paced match-up that I encourage everyone to check out.
-It also tested
+It also tested about my agility and quick feet which I was a little concerned about seeing how I am not in the best of health lately, and thankfully I passed it.

 The second match I was assigned was the ESW Tag Team Champions Vince Valor and James Sayga against Jerk Cockins and his landlord.
 It was a quick bout with the champs getting in the majority of the offense.
 Everything went pretty smoothly for the most part that I could tell.